 There are not many things more gut-wrenching than losing data.
-Ending up empty-handed after a long day in the field or studio is the biggest nightmare of every photo- and videographer.
+Ending up empty-handed after a long day in the field or studio is the biggest nightmare of every photographer and videographer.
 After all, that’s why we follow such rigorous data loss prevention protocols whenever shooting, transferring, or editing our photos and videos.

 Common causes for data loss.

 There are two main reasons why data loss occurs.
 The most common one being – human error.
 We accidentally delete something we shouldn’t or format the whole memory card.
 It happens to the best of us, and it often comes out of the blue.
-You don’t even have to have an intention to do it.
+You don’t even have to have the intention to do it.
 Some cameras format the card whenever you switch from NTFS to PAL.
 Sure there is this pop-up message, but it is notoriously easy to miss.
 After all, who pays attention to details when navigating on the safer side of the camera menu.

 The second common reason people lose their precious photos or videos is because of corrupt data.
 There are numerous ways it can happen, but usually, something has interrupted the data-writing process.
 For example, if the battery dies or gets removed before the camera finishes writing to the card, it may corrupt the entire card and not only the last file.
-Any missing data can render the memory card unreadable for both the camera and computer.
+Any missing data can render the memory card unreadable for both the camera and the computer.
 You may see an error message telling you to format the card.

-How does data recovery work?
+How does memory card data recovery work?

 Whenever data on the card gets corrupted, for whatever reason besides physical damage, the information is usually still there.
 It may not be accessible to you, but it is still on the card.